Poland's PGNiG suspends gas project in Iran because of U.S. sanctions

-KRAKOW, Poland, May 18 (Reuters) - Poland’s dominant gas firm PGNiG has suspended a gas project in Iran because of the risk from U.S. sanctions, the company’s deputy chief executive said.
+KRAKOW, Poland (Reuters) - Poland’s dominant gas firm PGNiG has suspended a gas project in Iran because of the risk from U.S. sanctions, the company’s deputy chief executive said.

 “There is not much we can do about the contract in Iran.
 Any moment the sanctions will be put in place and nobody wants to take a risk,” Maciej Wozniak of the state-run PGNiG told Reuters.